amansaurabh/DSA_Problems/README.md

 Each problem folder contains the following files:

-- `problem.md`: Contains the problem statement.
+- `README.md`: Contains the problem statement.
-- `solution.java` Contains my solution to the problem.
+- `problem_name.java` Contains my solution to the problem.

 ## Contributing